atomiv/atomiv.github.io/content/_templates/dotnet/get-started.md

 Application started.
 Press Ctrl+C to shut down.
 ```

-Type in https://localhost:5101 in your browser and run the swagger command POST /api/customers and verify that you get a success message.
+Type in https://localhost:5101 in your browser, you will see Swagger, then run the command POST /api/customers and verify that you get a success message.

 At the end, type in Ctrl+C to shut down the API (or the stop button, if you're running this inside Visual Studio Package Manager Console).